7 Body Parts You’re Not Washing the Right Way

 “People think brushing their teeth cleans their teeth.
 They’re wrong,” cautions Bill Dorfman, DDS, a celebrity cosmetic dentist.
 “Brushing their teeth is only half of what they really need to do.
 If you don’t also floss, you’re leaving the most detrimental bacteria in your mouth.”
 Dr. Dorfman warns that neglecting to floss allows the development of lactic acid, which eats away at your tooth enamel and causes cavities.
 He advises flossing just as often as you brush your teeth, at least twice a day.
-What’s more Dr. Dorfman adds that many people aren’t even brushing the right way.
-“The best cleaning motion for a toothbrush is to angle your brush at a 45 degree angle into your tooth, right where your tooth meets your gum,” he suggests.
+What’s more, Dr. Dorfman adds that many people aren’t even brushing the right way.
+“The best cleaning motion for a toothbrush is to angle your brush at a 45-degree angle into your tooth, right where your tooth meets your gum,” he suggests.
 “Do small circular motions there for about eight to ten seconds per area.”
 He adds that an electric toothbrush can also provide that motion.
 If you prefer manual toothbrushes, softer is better.
 Dr. Dorfman strongly advises against getting a manual toothbrush with a “hard” or “firm” setting, since these can permanently wear down the surface of your teeth and gums.
-“People think [a hard toothbrush] is better for you, but it’s actually worse,” he tells Reader’s Digest.
+“People think [a hard toothbrush] is better for you, but it’s actually worse,” he says.

 The most common use for Q-tips is for cleaning out the ears, which is problematic, since it’s not what they’re for.
-In fact, that can even be dangerous!
+In fact, that can even be dangerous.
 “While we want to get the wax out of our ears, it is there for a reason and one should be very, very careful when using Q-tips,” advises Dr. Perlman.
 Using Q-tips actually pushes earwax further into your ear rather than removing it.
 This can cause earwax to build up against your eardrum, putting you at risk for hearing loss or a blocked ear canal.
 So how do you clean inside your ear?
 Well, you really shouldn’t have to.
 The interior of your ear actually cleans itself; the wax will drain out on its own, lubricating and protecting the inside of your ear.
 If you really want to clean your ears, Dr. Perlman recommends natural earwax removal drops.
 The exterior of your ear is a different story.
 Make sure you’re washing it regularly using gentle pressure and a soapy washcloth.
 Don’t forget to wash behind your ears either.
 They’re one of the body parts that most often go neglected by bathers.
 These are the other body parts you don’t wash enough.

 Even though you may think your feet are getting clean when you’re in the shower, because all the water and soap from your body flows down onto them, that doesn’t constitute a thorough cleansing.
 After you shower, make sure your feet get a little TLC.
 Scrub them, especially the bottoms and sides, with a pumice stone at least every few days.
 And don’t forget to dry them, either.
-“Common foot conditions, such as toenail fungus, Athlete’s foot fungus, and plantar warts, can be caused by excessive moisture,” warns Dr. Bruce Pinker, DPM, associate at the American College of Foot & Ankle Surgeons.
+“Common foot conditions, such as toenail fungus, Athlete’s foot fungus, and plantar warts, can be caused by excessive moisture,” warns Dr. Bruce Pinker, DPM, an associate at the American College of Foot & Ankle Surgeons.
 “Although many individuals’ feet perspire excessively, often causing the aforementioned conditions, these foot ailments can also be caused by not drying one’s feet properly after bathing.”
 Dr. Pinker suggests that you thoroughly towel off your feet, including between your toes, after every shower.
 “This action takes only a few seconds, and it is essential to reducing unnecessary moisture in feet.”

 Your belly button